1

 Requests may run seconds to hours depending on your workload.The

-outcome field will be successful or failed depending on whether the request completed successfully.
+outcome field will be success or failure depending on whether the request completed successfully.
 It will be null if the request is still in progress.4

 Get the output